nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   * `/Difficulty` (`ATTRIBUTE_VALUE` must be one of these: `None`, `Easy`, `Medium` and `Hard`)
   * `/Price` (`ATTRIBUTE_VALUE` must be a decimal)
   * `/Time` (`ATTRIBUTE_VALUE` must be two integers, separated by a comma)
-    * The first integer represents the preparation time required for the dish
+    * The first integer represents the preparation time required for the dish.
-    * The next integer then represents the cooking time
+    * The next integer then represents the cooking time.
   * `/Ingredients` (`ATTRIBUTE_VALUE` must be ingredients separated by '+', similar to addRecipe)
   * `/Steps` (`ATTRIBUTE_VALUE` must be steps separated by '+', similar to addRecipe)
   * `/Tag` (Refer to [this section](#94-find-a-recipe-by-their-tags-find) for more details)